suncoast-devs/playbook/teach-student-communications.md

 description: >-
-  This will be a section to document unique and challenging experience with students (anonymously) to help serve as a guide when figuring out how to interact with a hard situation.
+  This will be a section to document unique and challenging experience with students (anonymously) to help serve as a guide when figuring out how to interact with a hard situation.This should not be a copy and paste guide on how to deal with students
 ---

 # Instructor Student Communications